09 August 2009

 · Read, Read and Read (If you don’t follow this rule, then you can’t become a writer.
 You can as well discontinue reading further.)

-· Maintain a diary or a folder on the desktop to write your ideas (I get ideas all the time, I use post-its, sometimes I write on my hand.)
+· Maintain a diary or a folder on the desktop to write your ideas (I get ideas all the time, I use post-its, sometimes I write on my hand.
+I have small book-lets everywhere.
+Ideas come rarely; You can't afford to lose them. )

 · Read 500 books before writing your first short story.
 (I did)

-· Write 50 short stories/articles before writing a book.
-(I have just crossed the half-way mark) - Further info by Alex Keegan
+· Write 50 short stories/articles before writing a book. - Further information by Alex Keegan

 · Write for yourself (Ignore the critics; There are no statues for the critics!)